Vous devez activer les cookies pour accéder à ce site.

 Bottom line: it impacts all parties’ profitability.

-We asked the question “How are model clashes or issues with models typically communicated?”
+We asked, “How are model clashes or issues with models typically communicated?”

 Most of our respondents said that they communicated model issues via email.
 Surprisingly, almost 70% of contractors and 80% of engineers use email to communicate issues.

 Herein lies the problem.
-Email communication is prone to delay.
+Email communication is prone to delay, prolonging the issue tracking process.
 It relies on human interaction for a response.
 It also must be sent to the right person or group at the right time.
 Effective email communication also depends on individual communication styles.
 Responses communicated through email can be misunderstood or unclear to the recipient.

 Several automated tools, such as Autodesk Navisworks™, are commonly used for clash detection.
 These tools allow BIM managers and coordinators to identify any interference between objects on a model.
 As opposed to manual clash detection (where a user navigates the model personally), this automated process saves a lot of time and avoids overlooked clashes, which are always much less expensive to manage during the design phase than during the construction phase.

 But once a clash is detected, the actions taken to communicate and resolve an issue can make or break a project.

 Many automated clash detection tools are not designed to manage the coordination aspect.